lc00/wiki-experiment/Learning-Agile.md

 * Not being able to to poor requirements on the PO or senior manager
 * Taking the time to really understand your users
 * Building something that isn't perfect because what your users really need is good enough

+### Coach Wooden's Principles of Coaching

+* Industriousness - Working hard at things you might not have worked hard at before
+* Enthusiasm - When your heart is in your work, it rubs off on everyone around you
+* Condition - Have pride of workmanship
+* Fundamentals - Don't get carried away by the details of some complicated system
+* Development of team spirit - Look out for people trying to maximize their own interests